Thermoacoustic imaging

 Fig. 1.
 Bottom: The first 3D thermoaoustic images of biologic tissue (lamb kidney).
 Top: MRIs of the same kidney.

 Thermoacoustic imaging was originally proposed by Theodore Bowen in 1981 as a strategy for studying the absorption properties of human tissue using virtually any kind of electromagnetic radiation.
 But Alexander Graham Bell first reported the physical principle upon which thermoacoustic imaging is based a century earlier.
 He observed that audible sound could be created by illuminating an intermittent beam of sunlight onto a rubber sheet.
 Shortly after Bowen's work was published, other researchers proposed methodology for thermoacoustic imaging using microwaves.
 In 1994 researchers used an infrared laser to produce the first thermoacoustic images of near-infrared optical absorption in a tissue-mimicking phantom, albeit in two dimensions (2D).
 In 1995 other researchers formulated a general reconstruction algorithm by which 2D thermoacoustic images could be computed from their "projections," i.e. thermoacoustic computed tomography (TCT).
 By 1998 researchers at Indiana University Medical Center extended TCT to 3D and employed pulsed microwaves to produce the first fully three-dimensional (3D) thermoacoustic images of biologic tissue [an excised lamb kidney (Fig. 1)].
 The following year they created the first fully 3D thermoacoustic images of cancer in the human breast, again using pulsed microwaves (Fig. 2).
 Since that time, thermoacoustic imaging has gained widespread popularity in research institutions worldwide.
 As of 2008, three companies were developing commercial thermoacoustic imaging systems – Seno Medical, Endra, Inc. and OptoSonics, Inc.

 Fig. 2: First 3D thermoacoustic image of breast cancer.
 From left to right: axial, coronal and sagittal views of the cancer (arrows).

 Thermoacoustic wave production

 Sound, which propagates as a pressure wave, can be induced in virtually any material, including biologic tissue, whenever time-varying electromagnetic energy is absorbed.
 The stimulating radiation that induces these thermally generated acoustic waves may lie anywhere in the electromagnetic spectrum, from high-energy ionizing particles to low-energy radio waves.
 The term "photoacoustic" (see photoacoustic imaging in biomedicine) applies to this phenomenon when the stimulating radiation is optical, while "thermoacoustic" is the more general term and refers to all radiating sources, including optical.

-The process by which thermoacoustic waves are generated is depicted in the Figure 3.
+The process by which thermoacoustic waves are generated is depicted in Figure 3.
 It can be understood as a four-step process: